patcg-individual-drafts/ipa/IPA-End-to-End.md

 Interoperable Private Attribution (IPA) is a proposal for a new web platform API for advertising attribution.
 It does so by proposing two new user-agent APIs: 1) a `set_match_key()` API, and 2) a `get_encrypted_match_key()` API.
 The _match keys_ which leave the _user agent_ are always encrypted towards a _privacy preserving measurement_ system, i.e., a distributed multi-party computation (MPC) operated by _helper parties_ who are only trusted to not collude.
 The _helper parties_ that operate this privacy preserving measurement system participate in a protocol to produce an aggregate and differentially private attribution result.
 Our goal is that a web platform which implements this API only needs to trust the _helper parties_ to not collude in order to have assurance that the API does not enable cross-context tracking.
 (The PATCG is working on a threat model, and our goal is that IPA will satisfy that model.)

+**Update to `set_match_key`** (May 3, 2023):  We discovered a [privacy attack](https://github.com/patcg-individual-drafts/ipa/issues/57) against the set `set_match_key()` API that could be carried out by a malicious match key provider.
+The attack does not apply to the case when the device generates a random match key and we propose focusing on that on-device match key version as an MVP.
+It remains an open research question to support setting the match key by a match key provider.

 This document provides an end-to-end overview of that protocol, focusing primarily on the MPC performed by the _helper parties_.
 For exploring an MPC based approach, we have made several design choices in favor of simplicity.
 This is especially true for our approach to DP as well as the focus on _last touch attribution_.
 We intend to improve the functionality of IPA by adding other approaches to DP and attribution as IPA progresses.

 ## Table of Contents